orb-lang/pylon/doc/md/boot.md

 ffi = require "ffi"
 ```
+#NB I am officially using femto.c for nothing.### configs (system-dependent!)

+LuaJIT can't read header files, so we need to paste in
+a few snippets.

 Change this to uint32_t if you're on a system that expires
 in a couple decades.